NoraYUuu/tp/docs/UserGuide.md

 Some example commands you can try:

 * `student 1`: Views the first student shown in the student list.
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named `John Doe` to the TutAssistor.
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named `John Doe` to TutAssistor.
 * `addtoclass si/3 tc/1`: Adds the 3rd student in the student list to the 1st class in the tuition class list.
 * `deleteclass 2`: Deletes the 2nd class shown in the tuition class list.
 * `clear`: Deletes all students and classes.
 Note that this action is irreversible.